 “Yoga” is the Sanskrit word for “Union”.
 This ancient practice dates back to pre-vedic Indian traditions, possibly in the Indus valley civilization around 3000 BCE.

 Yoga continues to gain popularity because its themes are timeless and accessible to everyone.
 Although the physical postures are the most practiced limb of yoga in the west, yoga offers so much more.
 Yoga can provide the tools you need to refine the relationship you have with yourself and how you act in the world.

 When I teach yoga, I create space for participants to have their own experience.
 While using a student centered approach, I invite you to connect with your breath, encourage curiosity while practicing kindness towards yourself and honouring your body.
-During your exploration, you will witness some magic when you connect to your heart.
+During your exploration, you will feel peace and magic when connecting to your heart.

 The Benefits of Yoga

 Some of the benefits of practicing yoga can be subtle or undeniable such as:

 Improved respiration, energy, vitality and ability to manage stress

 Yogic breath can be used as a resource in self regulation

 May improve self esteem

 Better regulate your body's reaction to stress and fatigue